What is barbershop singing?

 Bass is the lowest note in the chord.
 Bass singers should have a rich, mellow voice and be able to sing the E-flat below middle C easily.
 Their tone is heavier and generally with more volume.

-1. You need to be able to sing in tune.
+1. Singers are able to match pitch and sing in tune.

-3. You need to be able to sing your own part when surrounded by those who don’t.
+3. Singers confidently sing their own part while those around them sing other voice parts.
 Eventually, you will need to hold your own while standing by someone who isn’t your part.

-4. You will want to begin a normal warm-up routine at home before you practice.
-This will be good for your voice and you can work on different skills at once—such as flexibility, range, breath control, or volume control.
+4. Singers conduct a regular, healthy warm-up routine at home before practice.
+This helps expand their skills—such as flexibility, range, breath control, or volume control.

-5. To keep your level consistent and/or improve, you will want to make sure you have a plan for practicing the songs at home, either with the help of learning tracks or not.
-It’s just like exercising the body—if you do it on a regular basis, you will reap the benefits (Feel free to ask a Music Team member for additional suggestions).
+5. Singers practice at home either with the help of audio learning tracks or not.
+It’s just like exercising the body—if you do it on a regular basis, you will reap the benefits.

 What are the benefits of singing?